RandomAPOMNP/something-about-user-interaction/drag/How_to_setup_listeners.md

-when you want to drag an element on your page, the common idea will be adding a listener on the element or on the parent element(for Event Delegation), here is example of this solution:(ignore the memory leak in this example:) )
+when you want to drag an element on your page, the common idea will be adding a listener on the element or on the parent element (for Event Delegation), here is example of this solution:

 ```html
 <div id="yourwidget">